-The GRE General Test.
-An archaeology background is recommended but not required.
+Background in archaeology is recommended but not required.

 TOEFL or IELTS tests may be required for students whose primary language is not English